Halezmarie/Boogle/README.md

 # Welcome to 👻Boogle👻

 Boogle is for everyone who loves scary movies.
-Users can view, create, and delete movies.
-When the user creates the movie, they can add the title, year, rating, length, description, and where to watch it.
-If you would like to check out my app, please read below
+Users can view, create, and delete movies, as well as add movies to the current list.
+If you would like to check out my app, please read below:
-Installation:

 # Installation and Setup 💻